 Depression and anxiety are very common amongst people with addiction problems.
 Bringing people back to their mental wellness is what everyone in Cork Simon is working towards – building people toward recovery, and giving them the opportunity to feel a part of society, to be able to be active in society and not be held back.

-I am the only full-time counselor in Cork Simon.
 I work one-to-one with about 16 different people per week, and with their key social workers to address their addiction and work on a care plan to overcome it.

 We come up with the care plans together and we look at whatever the person feels is fueling their addiction.
 That could be social isolation, previous trauma such as abuse, severe loss, it could an environmental issue (who is influencing them), and it can also be related to mental health such as anxiety and depression.